ZhenbangYou/SysY-Front-End/README.md

 Third, let us take the aforementioned hierachy into account.
 As is known to all (that have basic knowledge about *C/C++*), at any point of a program, live scopes forms a total order.
 In other words, taking any two live scopes *A* and *B*, one of the following two must hold true: *A* is subset of *B*, or *B* is subset of *A*.
 Therefore, scopes can be organized into a stack, each of whose element is a symble table; when a new scope come into being, a new symble table will be pushed into the stack; when a scope ends, the top element of the stack will be popped out.
 Finally, the data structure for **all variables** (field *top* in class *Parser* in this project) is formed (let us call it **symble table stack**).

+In addition, the daclarations of a series of variables within the same statement should be performed from the left to the right, as a variable can be intialized with the value of the variable that is declared at the left within the same statement.
+For example, ```int a = 0, b = a;``` is legal.

 #### Details
 In fact, many details have been discussed in the **Framework**.
 However, there are also some details left.